kawaiiDango/pano-scrobbler/README.md

 - Block artists, songs, etc., and automatically skip or mute when they play
 - Check what your followed users are listening to and view their stats
 - Import and export settings, edits, and blocklists
-- View charts with change indicators for specific time periods,
+- View charts with change indicators for specific time periods
 - View scrobble count graphs and tag clouds
 - Get a random song, album, or artist from your listening history
-- Search Lastfm for a songs, artists, or albums
+- Search Lastfm for songs, artists, or albums
 - Themes
 - Remember and see apps you scrobbled from and play directly in them
-- Proxy support
+- Supports network proxies

 #### For desktop and Android (except TV):